 AGM Resolution Form

-You are welcome to submit a resolution form for consideration by the Trustees.
+Members are welcome to submit a resolution form for consideration by the trustees.
 These are an important means of guiding the policy of the Association.

 About the MND Association